-- Jewelry should be worn in moderation, and in good taste. - Body piercings except for earrings are prohibited. - Sunglasses are not allowed to be worn in the building without a doctor's excuse. - Visible tattoos or body art that cannot be covered by a regular dress code shirt must be covered by other means.
+- Jewelry should be worn in moderation, and in good taste. - Body piercings except for earrings are prohibited. - Sunglasses are not allowed to be worn in the building without a doctor's excuse. - Visible tattoos or body art that cannot be covered by a shirt must be covered by other means.